ayaka14732/tpu-starter/README.md

 ### 6.5.
 External IP of TPU machine will be reset occasionally

-As of 17 Feb 2022, the external IP addresses may change if there is a maintenance event.
-If this happens, you need to reconnect with the new IP addresses.
+As of 17 Feb 2022, the external IP address may change if there is a maintenance event.
+If this happens, you need to reconnect with the new IP address.

 ### 6.6.
 One TPU device can only be used by one process at a time